babel/website/docs/usage/transformers/validation/react.md

 ## Blacklisting

-For one reason or another you may want to use the module name `React.
+For one reason or another you may want to use the module name `React`.
 You can do this by blacklisting the `validation.react` transformer:

 ```javascript